aarontravass/game/README.md

 # game
 A tic tac toe game that I created myself.
-Extremely simple but functional
+Extremely simple but functional.
+Suggestions are welcome.